 Millimeter sized single crystalline platelets of $LuRh_2Si_2$ and $YbRh_2Si_2$ were grown by the flux-growth method using an In flux in a sealed Ta tube under argon atmosphere.
 The crystals were washed in HCl acid solution to safely remove excess In flux.
-The tetragonal crystal structure and the lattice parameters were confirmed by X-ray powder diffraction.
+The tetragonal crystal structure and the lattice parameters were confirmed by x-ray powder diffraction.

-The ARPES measurements were performed using a chamber equipped with a Scienta SES200 analyzer attached to the undulator beamline 5-4 of Stanford Synchrotron Radiation Laboratory (SSRL) and a second vacuum system equipped with a Scienta SES2002 analyzer and a microwave driven monochromatized He-discharge lamp (Gammadata VUV5000).
+The ARPES measurements were performed using a chamber equipped with a Scienta SES200 analyzer attached to the undulator beamline 5-4 of the Stanford Synchrotron Radiation Laboratory (SSRL) and a second vacuum system equipped with a Scienta SES2002 analyzer and a microwave driven monochromatized He-discharge lamp (Gammadata VUV5000).
 At SSRL, we used linearly polarized photons of 21.4 eV.
-The photoemission spectra at these photon energies allow a detailed comparison of the electronic states with no f-symmetry in LuRh2Si2 and YbRh2Si2.
-We intentionally refrained from tuning the photon energy to resonance with Ybcore levels which enhances the photoelectron yield of the Yb 4f-electrons but worsens the energy resolution by approximately 6-8 times.
+The photoemission spectra at these photon energies allow a detailed comparison of the electronic states with no fsymmetry in LuRh2Si2 and YbRh2Si2.
+We intentionally refrained from tuning the photon energy to resonance with Yb core levels, which enhances the photoelectron yield of the Yb 4f electrons but worsens the energy resolution by approximately six to eight times.
 At these low energies, the photoelectron mean free path becomes very short and care has to be taken regarding identifying surface and bulk states.
-Fortunately, there are numerous reports having dealt with this issue in Yb-related materials [24, 26, 27] and also in YbRh2Si2.
-[22] An energy resolution of \sim 40 meV or more hides the relevant hybridization features in the angle-resolved spectra for the critical system YbRh2Si2.
-The total energy resolution including the monochromator and the analyzer was 8 meV for the 21.2 eV beam from the He-source, and 22 meV for the 21.4eV Synchrotron beam, respectively.
-The chamber pressure was below $4 \cdot 10^{-11}$ torr.
-The samples were cleaved in situ at $T \sim 14$ K. As opposed to previous experiments on Yb- or Ce-based material, very clean cleaves with large flat greyish-shiny areas can be obtained on these 1-2-2 compounds where the electronic spectra manifest sharp features.
-The excellent quality of the surface has been determined using high-resolution LEED.
-The position of the Fermi level (E_F) was calibrated from the Fermi edge of polycristalline Au for every measurement.
+Fortunately, there are numerous reports having dealt with this issue in Yb-related materials^{24,26,27} and also in YbRh2Si2.22 An energy resolution of ~40 meV or more hides the relevant hybridization features in the angleresolved spectra for the critical system YbRh2Si2.
+The total energy resolution including the monochromator and the analyzer was 8 meV for the 21.2 eV beam from the He source and 22 meV for the 21.4 eV synchrotron beam, respectively.
+The chamber pressure was below 4×10^{-11} torr.
+The samples were cleaved in situ at $T \sim 14$ K. As opposed to previous experiments on Yb- or Ce-based material, very clean cleaves with large flat gravish shiny areas can be obtained on these 1-2-2 compounds where the electronic spectra manifest sharp features.
+The excellent quality of the surface has been determined using high-resolution low-energy electron diffraction.
+The position of the Fermi level (E_F) was calibrated from the Fermi edge of polycrystalline Au for every measurement.